Together is a new resource for anyone affected by pediatric cancer - patients and their parents, family members, and friends.Learn More

 The images created by X-rays show different parts of the body in various shades of black and white, depending on how much radiation the particular tissue absorbs.
 Calcium in bones absorbs X-rays the most, so bones look white.
 Fat and other soft tissues absorb less, so they appear gray.
 Air absorbs the least, so that’s why the lungs appears black.

-After patients are finished with treatment, they may have X-rays to check that the cancer remains in remission.
+When your child is finished with treatment, they may have X-rays to check that the cancer remains in remission.

 Cancer survivors are at risk of developing other cancers and health problems.
-As such, they may have regular diagnostic imaging scans, which may include X-rays, to monitor their health.
+They may have regular diagnostic imaging scans, including X-rays, to monitor their health.

 For some X-ray tests, a contrast medium – such as iodine or barium – is either swallowed or injected to provide greater details on the images.